JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 ## Version
-This template is tested and worked in the following version Terraform v0.14.6
+This template is tested and worked in the following version Terraform v0.14.10
-+ provider.azurerm v2.48
++ provider.azurerm v2.72
 + provider.local v2.1
 + provider.null v3.1
 + provider.template v2.2

 ## Prerequisites

-- **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
+- ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This template requires a service principal for backend pool service discovery. **Important**: you MUST have "OWNER" priviledge on the SP in order to assign role to the resources in your subscription.
-See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
+- This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
+  - Azure Key Vault secrets - requires (TBD...not tested yet)
+    - Performed by VM instance during onboarding to retrieve passwords and private keys
+  - Backend pool service discovery - requires "Reader"
+    - Performed by F5 Application Services AS3
 - The HA BIG-IP VMs use Azure RBAC role for the failover instead of using Service Prinicipal.
 - These BIG-IP VMs are deployed across different Availability Zones.
 Please ensure the region you've chosen can support AZ.
 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required.
 For installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)
+- This template requires a service account to deploy with the Terraform Azure provider and build out all the neccessary Azure objects
+  - See the [Terraform Azure Provider "Authenticating Using a Service Principal"](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) for details.
+Also, review the [available Azure built-in roles](https://docs.microsoft.com/en-gb/azure/role-based-access-control/built-in-roles) too.
+  - Permissions will depend on the objects you are creating
+  - My service account for Terraform deployments in Azure uses the following roles:
+    - Contributor
+  - ***Note***: Make sure to [practice least privilege](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#lower-exposure-of-privileged-accounts)
+- This template deploys into an existing network
+  - You must have a VNET with three (3) subnets: management, external, internal
+  - Firewall rules are required to pass traffic to the application
+    - BIG-IP will require tcp/22 and tcp/443 on the mgmt network
+    - Application access will require tcp/80 and tcp/443 on the external network
+  - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started.

 ## Important Configuration Notes

 - Variables are configured in variables.tf
 - Sensitive variables like Azure Subscription and Service Principal are configured in terraform.tfvars
-  - Note: Passwords and secrets will be moved to Azure Key Vault in the future
+  - ***Note***: Passwords and secrets will be moved to Azure Key Vault in the future
+  - (TBD) The BIG-IP instance will query Azure Metadata API to retrieve the service account's token for authentication
+  - (TBD) The BIG-IP instance will then use the secret name and the service account's token to query Azure Metadata API and dynamically retrieve the password for device onboarding
 - This template uses Declarative Onboarding (DO), Application Services 3 (AS3), and Cloud Failover Extension packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
-See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
-The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and can be configured to point to Azure Log Analytics.
-The [Cloud Failover Extension](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/) documentation is also available.
+See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
+The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to Azure Log Analytics.
+The [Cloud Failover Extension](http://f5.com/CFEDocs) documentation is also available.
 - Files
-  - appserver.tf - resources for backend web server running DVWA
-  - bigip.tf - resources for BIG-IP, NICs, public IPs, network security group
+  - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions, resource group
-  - network.tf - resources for VNET and subnets
+  - network.tf - data for existing subnets
   - onboard.tpl - onboarding script which is run by commandToExecute (user data).
 It will be copied to /var/lib/waagent/CustomData upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
-  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes.
+  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes
-  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more.
+  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more
-  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more.
+  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more
   - failover.json - contains the BIG-IP configurations used by CFE for failover of cloud objects (IPs, routes)

 ## BYOL Licensing